Robert Fico: Global financial crisis

-Slovakia was hit extremely hard by the 2008 global financial crisis and the subsequent recession due to its highly open and export-dependent economy.
+Slovakia was affected by the 2008 financial crisis and the Great Recession due to its highly open and export-dependent economy.
 The main impact came not from a domestic banking crisis, but from the collapse of foreign demand for its industrial products, particularly cars and electronics.
 After enjoying exceptionally high GDP growth in the preceding years, the country experienced a dramatic contraction in 2009, suffering one of the steepest economic declines among developed nations.
 This immediate and sharp downturn was a direct result of the plunging export volumes to key trading partners, especially Germany.

 In response, the Fico cabinet announced several crisis packages in early 2009, including a commitment of funds to support businesses and the introduction of more flexible labor legislation, while aiming to avoid significantly increasing the budget deficit.
 Fico's focus during this time was on preserving employment and maintaining economic stability amid the global recession.

-A crucial mitigating factor was the country's successful entry into the Eurozone on January 1, 2009.
+A crucial mitigating factor was the country's successful entry into the Eurozone on 1 January 2009.
 This provided a stable currency anchor, shielding Slovakia from the severe exchange rate volatility and financial panic that affected non-Eurozone neighbors like Hungary and Poland.
 Despite this stability, the real economy saw mass lay-offs and a severe slowdown in its major production sectors.
 In essence, while the financial system was protected by joining the euro, the industrial economy was severely battered by the collapse in global trade.